 Start with a big picture vision in terms of potential locations.
 Be careful to keep an open mind to areas that you are not familiar with.
 Many make the mistake of looking for opportunities in areas they personally like, or live around the corner from – but this will very often not be the best investment area – and may well conflict with your motives and strategy in terms of optimising your returns.

-Talking to a buyer’s agent who is truly independent and an awarded member of the Real Estate Buyers Agent Association of Australia, means they are working for you, the buyer, and not the seller.
-Their insights in helping you to nail-down your strategy and plan, as well as their insights, data and analysis of interesting opportunities, and the current property cycle, will give you the key up-to-date information you need to start narrowing down your search to a handful of areas to consider in earnest.
+Talking to a buyer’s agent and qualified property investment adviser who is truly independent and an awarded member of the Real Estate Buyers Agent Association of Australia, means they are working for you, the buyer, and not the seller.
+Their insights in helping you to nail-down your strategy and plan, as well as their insights, data and analysis of interesting opportunities beyond the few square kilometres where you live, and the current property cycle, will give you the key up-to-date information you need to start narrowing down your search to a handful of areas to consider in earnest.

 Don’t be afraid to branch out into better investment areas out of state or somewhere unexpected